 Used in the movie Closer as the ultimate break-up line, there’s no going back from this blistering put-down.

 “I’ll explain and I’ll use small words so that you’ll be sure to understand, you warthog-faced buffoon.”

 Provoke the school bully with the perfect line for mocking someone’s intelligence.
 These are definitely fighting words, though, so it may help to have a firm grasp on combat skills to pair with the poetic linguistic derision.

 “I don’t want to talk to you no more, you empty-headed animal food trough wiper.
 I fart in your general direction!
 Your mother was a hamster and your father smelt of elderberries!”

 Ah, such sweet-sounding nonsense.
 Leave it to the kings of absurdist comedy to deliver an affront so hilarious and scolding that they made T-shirts out of it.

 “What you just said is one of the most insanely idiotic things I have ever heard.
 Everyone in this room is now dumber for having listened to it.
 I award you no points, and may God have mercy on your soul.”

 “I think – no, I’m positive – that you are the most unattractive man I have ever met in my entire life.
 You know, in the short time we’ve been together, you have demonstrated every loathsome characteristic of the male personality and even discovered a few new ones.
-You are physically repulsive, intellectually retarded, you’re morally reprehensible, vulgar, insensitive, selfish, stupid, you have no taste, a lousy sense of humor and you smell.
+You are physically repulsive, intellectually retarded, you’re morally reprehensible, vulgar, insensitive, selfish, stupid; you have no taste; a lousy sense of humour; and you smell.
 You’re not even interesting enough to make me sick.”

-This one will take some practicing in the mirror, but it’s worth it if you can stick the landing.
-It checks all the boxes and leaves the most vivid pillorying for the final line.
+This one will take some practising in the mirror, but it’s worth it if you can stick the landing.
+It ticks all the boxes and leaves the most vivid pillorying for the final line.
 What a way to go out.

 “Why don’t you go back to your home on Whore Island!”